sopra-fs23-group-33/sopra-client/README.md

 If the thrilling world of Forex Trading is not enough to fire your dopamine receptors, consider enabling Power-Ups and Events.
 Notice that, due to their nature, some of them are only available during multiplayer.

 ### Power-Ups
 Power-Ups are special abilities that you can activate anytime to your benefit.
-At the begining of the game you are randomly allocated as many power-ups as rounds the game has.
+At the begining of the game you are randomly allocated as many Power-Ups as rounds the game has.
 Let's take a look at each one of them:
-- X2, X5, X10: Activate these power-ups to multiply your gain or loss by a constant factor.
+- X2, X5, X10: Activate these Power-Ups to multiply your gain or loss by a constant factor.
-- Plus 100, Plus 200, Plus 500, Plus 1000: These power-ups add the specified number of coins into your account.
+- Plus 100, Plus 200, Plus 500, Plus 1000: These Power-Ups add the specified number of coins into your account.
 As simple as that.
 - Risk Insurance: All the rush without the risk!
 In case of loss your balance won't be affected.
 - Robin Hood: Activate this power-up to steal from the leading player and redistribute the stash among the rest of players.
 - Guardian: Use it if peasants try to take your riches away - it protects you against Robin Hood.